-You will need to do three sets of 8-10 reps of an exercise you’re comfortable with.
-You need to feel your muscle as it contracts, so don’t just leave it to your shoulder joint.
 Instead, lift as slowly and as purposely as you can with a lighter weight and make sure that the muscle you want to target is doing the lifting instead of just assisting on the ways up and down.
-Whichever head of the deltoids you work first, will build itself the fastest.
-If you want, you can do an isolation exercise, such as a reverse cable fly, and then move on to working your middle and front deltoids.
+You need to feel the muscle working.

-If your shoulder and back workouts aren’t on the same day and you do them one right after the other in the week, you’re hindering their possibility to grow and you’ll need to put in a resting period between them.
+If your shoulder and back workouts aren’t on the same day and you do them one right after the other in the week, you’re hindering rear delts possibility to grow and you’ll need to put in a resting period between them.

 #1.
 Rear Delt Fly

 The rear delt fly is the completely opposite exercise to the chest fly.
 You can do it with dumbbells or a machine, but when using dumbbells you will need to set up an inclined bench and lay on it with your chest for support.

 #2.
 Rear Delt Cable Fly